jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Youth_Hall.md

 ---
 title: CLASSES FOR 4-H AND OTHER YOUTH
-Description: Exhibit information and entry rules
+description: Exhibit information and entry rules
 ---